 The volunteer is there to listen and help you work through your grief; there is no limit on how many sessions you can have.
 Cruse uses counselling to help you find your personal way through grief.

-Meetings with the volunteer can be in the office in Cruse Office in Onchan or in your own home.
+Meetings with the volunteer can be in our office in Tromode or in your home.

 Children and Young People

 We offer one-to-one support for children and young people, as well as an annual residential weekend and regular social activities through our CruzKids groups.

 Bereavement support groups

 These are groups of people who may have experienced similar bereavement problems.
 You are able to talk things over together with the help of experienced Bereavement Support Volunteers.
 The groups can only run if there are enough members.
 If no group is available you will be offered one to one support.

 We offer advice and support for all including (but not limited to) individuals, groups, corporate organisations, parents, carers, relatives, friends and family.

 Bereavement awareness sessions